2 System Setup

 2.5 Pre-requisites

-Kiss requires a few common pre-requisits as follows:
+Kiss requires a few common pre-requisites as follows:

 2. SQL Database Server — Kiss comes with the SQLite database.
 However, in a production system you’re likely to prefer a more substantial database server.
 Kiss supports a variety of SQL database servers including PostgreSQL, Microsoft SQL Server, MySQL, Oracle, and SQLite.

-3. IDE — Although Kiss does not require an IDE, one is stongly recommended (e.g. IntelliJ, VSCode, NetBeans, eclipse)
+3. IDE — Although Kiss does not require an IDE, one is strongly recommended (e.g. IntelliJ, VSCode, NetBeans, Eclipse)

 4. GIT source code control system

-5. Groff — Kiss utilizes the open-source groff typsetting system in order to produce PDF reports.
+5. Groff — Kiss utilizes the open-source groff typesetting system in order to produce PDF reports.

 On Linux, most of these packages may be obtained utilizing the normal package manager that comes with your distribution.

-The following sub-sections detail how to get those pre-requisits for Windows and Mac.
+The following sub-sections detail how to get those pre-requisites for Windows and Mac.

 2.5.1 Windows